 Both the original US army duffel bag and the civilian made duffel bag are super lightweight for what they carry.
 The US Army duffel bag weighs only 0,95 Kg and the civilian one (33L) weighs only 0,85 Kg.
 If you compare it to very sophisticated bags this is very low.
 For example the Thule Subterra 34L weights 1,2 Kg, the Aer Flight Pack (23,6L) weighs 1,3 Kg and the Tortuga Homebase Backpack 32L weight 1,0 Kg.

 Some manufacturers make (US army style) duffel bags from a fashion perspective.
-Like this one on www.arket.com.
+Like the Nylon-top-load-duffle-bag on www.arket.com.

 Also inspired by other backpacks ?

 This US army style duffel bag/backpack might be inspired by other bags as well.
 The small inner pocket with mesh, a zipper and a key clip is almost identical to the Exped Torrent 30 waterproof backpack.
-Also seen in this YouTube movie at 4:19 min.
+Also seen in this YouTube movie.

 The thin but wide shoulder straps look a bit like the straps of another US army backpack: The MOLLE II 3 Day Assault Pack.
 Be aware that the original army issued version op this backpack has the same extra fabric stitched over the sides of the straps.
 Civilian made copies don’t always have this.
-The shoulder straps are clearly seen in this YouTube movie at 6:06 min.
+The shoulder straps are clearly seen in this YouTube movie.

 Summary of pros and cons: